monikajozsa/SSN-VisualCortex/README.md

 ### Training Folder
-- **`main_pretraining.py`**: As stage 0, it trains the model (including readout weights) for the general discrimination task on randomized parameters.
+- **`main_pretraining.py`**: This script trains the model (including readout weights) for the general discrimination task on randomized parameters (stage 0).
 Then, as stage 1, it trains the readout parameters of the model for the fine discrimination task.
 - **`main_training.py`**: Contains the main flow for stage 2 training (`main_training`) with a given configuration.
 Called with subprocess module and takes inputs through command line arguments.
 This is to enable redefining jax-jit functions that rely on parameters.py.
 - **`training_functions.py`**: Implements training and evaluation of a two-layer SSN model for the general and the fine orientation discrimination tasks.
 It includes functions for managing model parameters, calculating loss and accuracy, training the model with SGD, logging results into a DataFrame and saving it to a csv file.
 - **`SSN_classes.py`**: Defines classes for modeling Stabilized Supralinear Networks (SSN), focusing on two layers.
 These classes represent and simulate the dynamics of neural circuits based on shared parameters of neurons and parameters describing the connectivities between neurons.